tiancl/learngit/readme.txt

 Git has a mutable index called stage. test something test something 2
-Creatint a branch is quick
+Creatint a branch is good & quick